 The surname Eddie was first found in the county of Berwickshire, Scotland, where "Ade Rede, William Ade of Inverkeithin rendered homage [to King Edward I] in 1296."

-Important Dates for the Eddie family
+Early History of the Eddie family

 This web page shows only a small excerpt of our Eddie research.
 Another 80 words (6 lines of text) covering the years 1296 and 1500 are included under the topic Early Eddie History in all our PDF Extended History products and printed products wherever possible.